seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 And you shall well be spared.

 **Provost**
-I crave your honour’s pardon.
+I crave your honour's pardon.
 What shall be done, sir, with the groaning Juliet?
-She’s very near her hour.
+She's very near her hour.

 **ANGELO**
 Dispose of her